Veneers for Bruxism: 2026 Material and Nightguard Cost Guide

 Veneer Material by Bruxism Severity

-Source: American Academy of Dental Sleep Medicine (AADSM) bruxism guidelines, 2025 ADA Survey of Dental Fees for occlusal nightguard pricing, AACD case data on material selection, April 2026.
+Source: American Academy of Dental Sleep Medicine (AADSM) bruxism guidelines, aggregated published practice pricing for occlusal nightguards, AACD case data on material selection, June 2026.
+(The ADA discontinued its public Survey of Dental Fees in 2023.)

 15-Year Total Cost of Ownership (8-tooth case, severe bruxer)